STATEMENT OF COMPLIANCE WITH THE QCA CORPORATE GOVERNANCE CODE

 John Taylor (Non-Executive Chairman);

-The Board considers both John Taylor and Donald Stewart to be independent.
+The Board considers both John Taylor and Mike Preen to be independent.
 The board regularly considers the merit of appointing one or more additional independent non-executive directors.
 Any appointment of additional non-executive directors will reflect the Company's resources and the availability of candidates with appropriate expertise that would complement the skills of the current directors.

 Regular post-investment reviews are carried out to check the delivered return on investment.